S2E/s2e-old/docs/SystemTap.rst

-To prepare a snapshot for S2E: start the vanilla QEMU with port forwarding enabled by adding ``-redir tcp:2222::22 -redir udp:2222::22`` to the QEMU command line.
+To prepare a snapshot for S2E: start the vanilla QEMU with port forwarding enabled by adding ``-net user,hostfwd=tcp::2222-:22,hostfwd=udp::2222-:22`` to the QEMU command line.
-This will redirect ports 2222 from ``localhost`` to the guest port 22.
-Adapt the name of the disk image to suite your needs.
+This will redirect port 2222 from ``localhost`` to guest port 22.
+Adapt the name of the disk image to suit your needs.

 ::

-   $ $S2EBUILD/qemu-release/i386-softmmu/qemu-system-i386 -rtc clock=vm -net user \
+   $ $S2EBUILD/qemu-release/i386-softmmu/qemu-system-i386 -rtc clock=vm \
-       -net nic,model=pcnet -redir tcp:2222::22 -redir udp:2222::22 \
+       -net nic,model=pcnet -net user,hostfwd=tcp::2222-:22,hostfwd=udp::2222-:22 \
        -hda s2e_disk.qcow2
    # Press Ctrl-Alt-2 to reach the QEMU monitor, then save the snapshot with a tag (e.g., ready)
    $ savevm ready